 Brandon enjoyed extensive studies in piano, voice, chamber music, and choral music throughout his schooling.
 He received a master’s degree from The Juilliard School and a bachelor’s degree from Brigham Young University.
 His esteemed mentors include Jerome Lowenthal, Stephen Clapp, Irene Peery-Fox, Clayne Robison, Rosalind Hall, Ronald Staheli, Ted Reid, and Susan Bana.
 In addition to his full-time career with MCO, Brandon devotes his energies to his family, religion, and friends.
-He enjoys being active outdoors, camping, landscaping, and riding horses.
-He resides in Queen Creek, Arizona, with his family.
+He enjoys being active outdoors, camping, mountain biking, landscaping, horseback riding, and water sports.
+He resides in Arizona with his family.

 Photo credit: Meredith Evans